dalbaaj/Mochi-Health/ReadMe.md

 # Mood of the Queue

-Mood of the Queue is a Streamlit-based application designed to help support agents log the mood of the ticket queue throughout the day, and visualize the emotional trend with data stored and retrieved in a Google Sheet.
+Mood of the Queue is a Streamlit-based application designed to help support agents log the mood of the ticket queue throughout the day, and visualize the emotional trend with data stored and retrieved in this [Google Sheet](https://docs.google.com/spreadsheets/d/1PRa_sAOYOK_VgNKQrlywSoHCEfl6xXrr0lGmh4_4uA0/edit?gid=0#gid=0).

 ## Installation